openebs-archive/openebs-docs/docs/storagepolicies.md

 ### Volume Controller Image Policy

 You can specify the cStor Volume Controller Image using the *value* for *VolumeControllerImage* property.
-This will help to choose the volume management image.
+This will help you choose the volume management image.

 ```
 apiVersion: storage.k8s.io/v1